-Here’s one reason for that wonderment.
+Here’s one reason for my wonderment.

-Yes, my ten-year-old self would be disappointed with me.
-I haven’t devoted myself to freeing the world of nuclear waste and nuclear weapons.
+I’m sure my ten-year-old self would be disappointed with me.
+I haven’t devoted myself to freeing the world of nuclear waste and nuclear weapons, nor to advancing peace.
 But it’s an issue that has resounded in my life.
-I worked with anti-nuclear weapons activist groups for years.
-I campaigned and testified against the opening of two nuclear plants inOhio(unsuccessfully) and against a five state radioactive waste dump (successfully).
+I worked with anti-nuclear weapons activist groups for years and taught nonviolence workshops even longer.
+I campaigned and testified against the opening of two nuclear plants in Ohio (unsuccessfully) and against a five state radioactive waste dump (successfully).
 When my children were small we attended Hiroshima Day observances each year, floating traditional lantern boats with messages of peace to commemorate the lives lost.
 We also hosted a child from the Chernobyl region for five summers, a child we grew to love and whose health is still threatened by elevated background radiation in her homeland.

 They were told all leaves were cancelled and all communication with home would be heavily censored.
-Their ship was being retrofitted to leave soon for a top-secret coordinated air and sea attack on Japan.
+Their ship was being retrofitted to leave for an upcoming top-secret coordinated air and sea attack on Japan.
 Their ship would be third in line of the first fleet.
 It was considered a “sacrifice” ship.
-My father, a quiet religious teen who was drafted right out of high school, faced certain death along with the rest of his shipmates.
+My father, a quiet religious teen who got drafted right out of high school, faced certain death along with the rest of his shipmates.

-A short time later, the U.S. dropped two atomic bombs on Japan.
-My father lived to attend college, become a teacher, get married, and have a family because of those bombs.
+A very short time later, the U.S. dropped two atomic bombs on Japan.
+My father lived to attend college, become a teacher, get married, and have a family because of the unspeakable violence wrought by those bombs.
 I am alive because of those bombs.

 That I’ve felt driven since earliest childhood to advance a peaceful, nuclear free world now seems to have roots more mysterious than I can comprehend.
 I don’t know if that’s destiny at work, but it calls me to believe that our paths are far more complex than we imagine.